 Former patients of Johns Hopkins gynecologist Dr. Nikita Levy are experiencing unimaginable trauma.
 The invasion of privacy could be much worse than first reported.

-As Managing Partner of the law firm Schochor and Staton, P.A., I oversee the team handling over 1,500 victims of Dr. Levy’s egregious violations.
+As Managing Partner of the law firm Schochor, Staton, Goldberg, and Cardea, P.A., I oversee the team handling over 1,500 victims of Dr. Levy’s egregious violations.
 As a Baltimore medical malpractice attorney, I have worked with many victims of medical malpractice in Baltimore and around the U.S., and have obtained hundreds of millions of dollars* in compensation for my clients.
 I want to explain the stages of a victim’s reaction and what loved ones can do.